Bridge: Other

-Structures

-In addition to being categorized by usage, bridges can be classified by their structure or design.
+Structure and form

+Bridges are primarily classified by their basic structural design: arch, truss, cantilever, suspension, cable-stayed, or beam.
+(Note: In some contexts, beams and girders are treated as distinct types of structures.
+Suspension and cable-stayed are sometimes grouped together as cable-supported bridges.)
+Several other terms can be used to designate various aspects of a bridge's form or design, including viaduct, trestle, and causeway.

 Basic structures

-The basic bridge structures are arch, truss, cantilever, suspension, cable-stayed, and beam.
 The choice of bridge structure to use in a particular situation is based on many factors, including aesthetics, environment, cost, and purpose.

-Some bridges combine two types of basic structures.
-For instance, the Brooklyn Bridge is primarily a suspension structure, but also uses cable-stays.
-Some multi-span bridges use different basic structures for different spans – for example, the following bridges (all of which cross the Firth of Forth) use beam or truss structures on the outer spans, but use another structure for the wide central span(s): Forth Bridge (cantilever central spans), Forth Road Bridge (suspension central span), and Queensferry Crossing (cable-stayed central spans).
+Some bridge spans combine two types of basic structures; for instance, the Brooklyn Bridge is primarily a suspension structure, but also uses cable-stays.
+Some multi-span bridges – called hybrid bridges – use different basic structures for different spans.